Winterstoke Backcountry Festival

 Split-board Efficiency

-February 22, 2025 – Book now
+March 7, 2026 – Book now

 This clinic will teach you how to approach backcountry terrain with confidence from the perspective of riding a board, focusing on safe and efficient ways to reach your objectives.
 You’ll dive into trip planning strategies, including how to interpret weather and avalanche forecasts to guide your decisions.
 Learn tips for uphill travel, smooth transitions, and handling challenges on the descent, such as first snow traverses, boot packing, and those pesky flat sections.
 Additionally, you’ll practice selecting terrain and perfecting your ride down.